Showing posts with label Honor Boards. Show all posts

 Aalto, Atolf Aleksanter (SN 3676) Listed as Alto on the Honour Roll.
 Atolf was born in Nystad in Finland, he was a 21 year old miner, he was Naturalised on July 6, 1915 and he enlisted at Bendigo on July 29, 1915.
 His father, who lived in Finland, was his next of kin.
 Atolf was awarded the Military Medal and he Returned to Australia May 4, 1919.
 What is his connection to Nar Nar Goon?
 He obviously spent some time there after his arrival in Australia and before he enlisted at Bendigo.
 I can't find him in the Electoral Rolls after the War but there is a Adolf Aalto listed in the United States Federal Census, living in Michigan.
 He is the right age and arrived in the U.S in 1919.
 Is this the same man?

 Blackwell, Gilbert Darlow (SN 4137) Gilbert enlisted July 12, 1915 at the age of 18.
 He was a farm labourer.
 Gilbert Returned to Australia on July 4, 1919.
+He died in 1973, aged 77.

 Blackwell, Bernard Robert (SN 53566).
 Bernard enlisted on October 2, 1916.
 He was 18 years old and a farm hand.
 He had 'Bronchial Asthma' and was considered unfit for Military Service and was discharged in March 1917.
+Bernard died in 1989 in Queensland.

 Carter, George Henry (SN 2314) I had no idea who this was and there were 32 G. Carters who had enlisted so I started going through their records to find a Nar Nar Goon connection and on the 20th one I found George!
 George enlisted on June 30, 1916.
 His occupation was a trapper, he was born in Yorkshire and his next of kin was his friend, Samuel Batten of Nar Nar Goon.
 He was Killed in Action, in France, on April 5, 1918.
 However on the Honour Roll, George was not listed as dying in the War, so I am now unsure whether this is the correct G. Carter, but having gone though all the G. Carters I still have no-one else with any local connection, tenuous though this one is.
 As a matter of interest, George was only 18 when he enlisted and he claimed both his parents were dead, however it turns out that his father lived in Oakland, California and he didn't find out that his son had enlisted or been killed until 1919.

 Childs, Albert George (SN 2599) Listed as Child on the Honour Roll.
 Albert enlisted in Melbourne on July 9, 1915, his occupation was Dairyman.
 He was 29 years old, born in England, his address on the Nominal Roll is Primrose Park, Beaconsfield, however he is listed as living at Nar Nar Goon in the 1914 Electoral Roll.
 Albert Died of Wounds on August 5, 1917 in France.
-Albert is also honoured on the Beaconsfield War Memorial.
+Albert is also honoured on the Beaconsfield War Memoria, see here.

 Drummond, Walter Neil (SN 2571) The only W.N Drummond I could locate was this Walter, he was a Blacksmith, 18 years old, was born in Eskdale and was from Officer, which is only two railway stops west of Nar Nar Goon, so this could well be our man.
 He was the son of William and Margaret Drummond, of Pinehurst, Officer.
 Walter enlisted June 28, 1915.
 He Returned to Australia on April 13, 1919.
+Walter died in 1962, aged 65.
+There is a W. Drummond listed on the Officer Honour Board, which may be Walter or his brother William, see here

 Alex Ferguson leased out his farm before enlisting.